 A60.
 A difference between the outcome of an accounting estimate and the amount recognized in the previous period's financial statements does not necessarily represent a misstatement of the previous period's financial statements.
-However, such a difference may represent a misstatement if, for example, the difference arises from information that was available to management when the previous period's financial statements and thave been obtained and taken into account in the context of the applicable financial reporting framework.
-Such a difference may call into question management's process for taking information into account in making the accounting estimate.
+However, such a difference may represent a misstatement if, for example, the difference arises from information that was available to management when the previous period's financial statements were finalized, or that could reasonably be expected to have been obtained and taken into account in the context of the applicable financial reporting framework.38 Such a difference may call into question management's process for taking information into account in making the accounting estimate.
 As a result, the auditor may reassess control risk and may determine that more persuasive audit evidence needs to be obtained about the matter.
-Many financial reporting frameworks contain guidance on distinguishing between changes in accounting treatment required to be followed in each case.
+Many financial reporting frameworks contain guidance on distinguishing between changes in accounting estimates that constitute misstatements and changes that do not, and the accounting treatment required to be followed in each case.